codemagic-ci-cd/codemagic-docs/content/yaml-publishing/steam.md

 You can now see the **ssfn** file in `~/Steam/ssfn*******************` and the **config.vdf** file at `~/Steam/config/config.vdf`.

 {{<notebox>}}
-Warning: Keep the sentry files private; don't check them into public source control.
+Warning: Keep the sentry files private; do not check them into public source control.
 {{</notebox>}}

 - Save the ssfn file name, ssfn file itself, and the config file to the respective environment variables in the **Environment variables** section in Codemagic UI, so they can be used in subsequent builds.
 Click **Secure** to encrypt the values.
 Note that binary files (i.e. ssfn, config.vdf) have to be [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to environment variables and decoded during the build.

 {{<notebox>}}
-Warning: When you are base64 encoding the files, make sure to remove the new lines `\n` of the encoded value before saving it to Codemagic.
+Warning: When base64 encoding the files, make sure to remove the new lines `\n` of the encoded value before saving it to Codemagic.
 {{</notebox>}}

 If you don't want to install the SteamCMD on your local machine to obtain the sentry files, you can use Codemagic machines to do so and then copy them into your local machine using the secure copy command `scp`.